Barile-Macchia Resolutions and the closed neighborhood ideal: Acknowledgements

 \section{Acknowledgements}

 Part of this project was initiated during the first author's visit to the second author at the Chennai Mathematical Institute.
 The authors sincerely thank Priyavrat Deshpande for facilitating this visit and the Chennai Mathematical Institute for the excellent working environment.
 Ajay P. Joseph would like to express his gratitude to the National Institute of Technology Karnataka for the Doctoral Research Fellowship.
-Amit Roy is partially supported by a grant from the Infosys Foundation.
+Amit Roy was supported by a Postdoctoral Fellowship as well as a grant from the Infosys Foundation during his stay at the Chennai Mathematical Institute.
+Anurag Singh is supported by the NBHM (National Board for Higher Mathematics) project grant 02011/25/2025/NBHM(R.P.)/9827.